OBJECTIVE OF HAND AND FOOT: The object of the game is to play the hand and foot while making the needed melds.

-The instructions below are best fit for a 4 player game with partners.
+The instructions below are the best fit for a 4 player game with partners.

 PLAYERS, CARDS, & THE DEAL

 Hand and Foot is typically played as a partner game, partners sit across from each other at the table.
 Choose one pair to deal first.
 They must shuffle the cards then one person takes the deck.
 The dealer proceeds to deal each player a stack of 13 cards and pass them clockwise until each player has a hand.
-The other partner does the same and deals each player the foot.
+Then the other partner does the same and deals each player the foot.
 These two stacks of cards must remain separate.

-The remaining cards are put in the center of the table and form the stock pile.
-The top card is flipped over face-up beside it and starts the discard pile.
-If the card happens to be a 3 or a Joker (wild card) it is buried within the stock and a new card is flipped over.
+The remaining cards are put then in the center of the table and form the stockpile.
+The top card is also flipped over face-up beside it and starts the discard pile.
+If the card happens to be a 3 or a Joker (wild card) it is then buried within the stock and a new card is flipped over.

 ‘Foot’ stacks are to be placed around the stock and the discard pile.
-Players pick up their ‘hand.’
+Players then pick up their ‘hand.’
 The play begins with the ‘hand’ dealer.